mosra/magnum-website/content/blog/announcements/january-2014-updates.rst

     :class: m-label m-flat m-info
 .. role:: label-flat-success
     :class: m-label m-flat m-success

+.. note-success:: Content care: Jan 04, 2018

+    Since NaCl support is
+    `no longer available <{filename}/blog/announcements/webassembly-support-and-more.rst>`_,
+    links to NaCl web demos were replaced with Emscripten demos.
+Other than that, the functionality is the same.

 The January snapshot is available under ``snapshot-2014-01`` tag in :gh:`Corrade <mosra/corrade^snapshot-2014-01>`,